blorente/beyond-the-loop/_drafts/2020-08-09-code-review-checklist.md

 # Fist: Read the description

 **Before you jump into any code at all**, you need to have answers to some questions.
-It's important to do this before even reading the code, because it's really easy to get lost in the nitty-gritty of code style and micro-optimization, where these are the important questions to ask.
+It's important to do this before even reading the code because it's really easy to get lost in the nitty-gritty of code style and micro-optimization, forgetting to ask these important questions.

-**What problem is this PR trying to solve?**:
+**What problem is this change trying to solve?**:
 This is a vital question.
 Every PR should solve one (and only one) problem.

 The problem could be "we need this feature, and it's missing", or "there is a bug, and we need to fix it".

-Evaluating a PR is essentially finding out how well it solves the problem, so it's vital that you understand it.
+Reviewing a PR is the process of finding out how well it solves the problem.
+Therefore, a deep understanding of the problem is a vital first step.

 Make sure you understand the problem, how it manifests, and how it affects users.

+{% include mailing-list-form.html %}

 **How would you solve this problem?**:
 Before learning how the author solved the problem, take a moment to think about how **you** would solve it.

 It doesn't have to be a full solution, just the general idea of how it would look like.
-You'll be suprised at how quickly you can come up with it!
+You'll be surprised at how quickly you can come up with the general structure for it!

 This is useful for two reasons:
 - It will tell you whether you really understand the problem.
 If you can't come up with an idea of a solution, it's very likely that you're missing some context, and should find out more about the parts of the codebase involved with the change.